tewalds/pentagod/README.md

 Pentagod
 ========
-A pentago AI that implements several algorithms including [negamax](http://en.wikipedia.org/wiki/Negamax), [Negascout](http://en.wikipedia.org/wiki/Negascout), simple [Monte Carlo](http://en.wikipedia.org/wiki/Monte_Carlo_method) and [UCT](http://senseis.xmp.net/?UCT).
+A pentago AI that implements several algorithms including [negamax](http://en.wikipedia.org/wiki/Negamax), PNS and [UCT](http://senseis.xmp.net/?UCT).
 As far as I know, the negamax version is the strongest pentago player in existence right now.

 Features
 --------